 The Dunstable Water Department (DWD) uses ground water as its source.
 We have two wells located off of Main Street that service the center of the town.
 These wells are called Salmon Brook Well #1 and Well #2.
-One wll at a time runs, with the other used as a backup.
+Well #1 was offline in 2018 but was fixed and put back online in February 2019.
 The wells are approximately 90 feet deep, gravel packed, with the current capacity to pump 250 gallons per minute.
-In 2017, the system included over 1 mile of water main, 101 services, and less than 1000 users.
+In 2019, the system included over 1 mile of water main, 101 services, and less than 1000 users.